 - 2 contrasting (fast/slow) songs.
 An accompanist will be provided (bring sheet music in the appropriate key), or students may bring accompaniment on CD, MP3 player, smartphone, or tablet. (instrumental track only, no lip-synching).
 Acapella (unaccompanied) singing is discouraged but permitted.
 Bring an additional copy of your music for the adjudicators. - You should perform songs (no matter how simple) that demonstrate the quality of your voice and clear articulation of the song's words.
-Patriotic songs, church hymns, some show tunes and art songs are appropriate.
+Disney songs, patriotic songs, church hymns, show tunes, and art songs are appropriate.
 Popular music that imitates the style of a pop singer is not helpful in determining the quality of a young voice, and should be avoided.
 A piece that shows high notes and low notes is helpful.
-Students who are not sure about song choice should select from our preferred songs list, which you can view here.
-Many Chicago Public Libraries have sheet music available for free checkout. - Singers will participate in vocal exercises and warm-ups with the adjudicators for the purpose of determining vocal range. - The audition will also include time for the adjudicators to ask the students questions about their training and goals. - In some cases, students may be asked to stay or return for additional evaluation.
+Students who are not sure about song choice should select from our preferred songs list at the end of this document.
+Many Chicago Public Libraries have sheet music available for free checkout. - Singers will participate in vocal exercises and warm-ups with the adjudicators for the purpose of determining vocal range and tonal memory. - The audition will also include time for the adjudicators to ask the students questions about training and goals. - In some cases, students may be asked to stay or return for additional evaluation.
+These students will participate in a music class.
 No additional preparation is necessary.